Join us at our new location in La Crosse, WI June 11-12, 2025!

 of ovulation in lactating dairy cows.

-Bio: Dr. Paul Fricke was raised on his family's row crop and dairy farm located near Papillion, Nebraska where his father and uncle continue to farm today.
+Biography: Dr. Paul Fricke was raised on his family's row crop and dairy farm located near Papillion, Nebraska where his father and uncle continue to farm today.
 After receiving a B.S. degree in

 Dr. Fricke’s research program focuses on understanding the biology underlying the many reproductive problems of dairy cattle.
 Dr. Fricke has authored or co-authored 103 peer-reviewed journal publications, 131 abstracts, and 6 book chapters.
-He has mentored 16 M.S. and 6 Ph.D.
+He has mentored 16 M.S. and 6 Ph.D. students, and his research program has attracted more than $4.2 million in extramural research grants, contracts, and gifts.
+In 2014, Dr. Fricke was awarded a six-month research sabbatical as a visiting scientist at the Teagasc Moorepark Animal; Grassland Research Innovation Centre in Fermoy, Co.
+Cork, Ireland.

-reproductive technologies.
+The goal of Dr. Fricke’s extension program is to improve reproductive efficiency of dairy cattle by applying scientific research to develop practical management strategies and assess new reproductive technologies.
 Dr. Fricke is a sought-after speaker and has spoken to over 500 audiences in Wisconsin since 1998.
 In addition, Paul has presented at conferences in 35 U.S. states and 6 Canadian provinces and has been an invited speaker for international meetings in

 27 countries spanning 6 continents around the world.

-Young Extension Specialist Award (2006), the University of Wisconsin-Madison College of Agricultural and Life Sciences Pound Extension Award (2006), the ADSA DeLaval Dairy Extension Award (2008), and the Wisconsin Association of County Agriculture Agents Second
+Dr. Fricke is the recipient of several campus and national awards recognizing his innovative applied research and extension programs including the Midwest Section ADSA Outstanding Young Extension Specialist Award (2006), the University of Wisconsin-Madison College of Agricultural and Life Sciences Pound Extension Award (2006), the ADSA DeLaval Dairy Extension Award (2008), and the Wisconsin Association of County Agriculture Agents Second

 Mile Award (2010).